Dartmouth Park area guide: pubs, schools and family homes

 Primary and secondary schools

-York Rise Nursery is rated Good by Ofsted.
-Brookfield Primary and Hargrave Park are also rated Good.
-Eleanor Palmer, Yerbury, Torriano and Kentish Town C of E primary schools have all been rated Outstanding.
+York Rise Nursery is an independent nursery school for two to five year olds rated Good by Ofsted.
+Brookfields Primary and Hargrave Park are also rated Good.
+Eleanor Palmer, a community school, Yerbury and Torriano Primary School have all been rated Outstanding by Oftsted at their last inspection.
+Kentish Town C of E is also rated Good.

 At secondary level St Aloysius Catholic College, rated Outstanding, takes boys aged 11 to 19, whilst La Sainte Union Catholic School, rated Good, takes girls.
 Both have mixed sixth forms.
 Comprehensive boys’ school William Ellis as well as girls’ schools Parliament Hill and Mount Carmel Catholic College for Girls are all rated Good, and mixed Acland Burghley Requires Improvement.
 The Camden School for Girls, rated Outstanding, has a small catchment area but offers places for children who display exceptional musical aptitude.